iobroker-community-adapters/ioBroker.km200/README.md

   Die Anlage arbeitet mit Services die wie ein Verzeichnisbaum strukturiert sind und diese wird im Adapter nachgebildet.

 ## Changelog

+### 0.4.3
+* Cleaning of objects/states for current adapter instance which are not part of scanned services anymore.

 ### 0.4.2
 * Some Small bug fixes and added some debug logs.
 Removed also dependency of 'request' and 'async' modules.